 - A bachelor’s degree or equivalent experience and 3-5 years in database management.

 - Experience as a Salesforce administrator, preferably in a nonprofit setting with direct NPSP experience.

 - Experience with Microsoft Office suite, especially Excel and Word; experience with project management tools such as Asana; and experience with event management tools such as Eventbrite.

 How to Apply

-To apply, please submit a letter of interest, resume, and salary requirements on Idealist.
+To apply, please submit an application on Idealist.

 Family Equality provides a team-based environment and we value the benefits of a diversified workplace.

 Women, people of color, transgender individuals and members of other underrepresented populations are strongly encouraged to apply.